Getting Comfortable Being Uncomfortable

 Rob Pickels 12:32

-Yeah, well, I kind of I look at the holiday period, just like I look at even recovery days in the middle of a training cycle.
-There are people who will be like, Okay, well, today’s a recovery or a rest day, I’m going to lift weights today instead of right, right, right, right.
 Are you sure that you’re actually taking a day off?
-Are you sure your body’s recuperating, you’re probably just over stressing it more by doing this weight lifting activity.
-And that’s the same thing coming into the holiday period.
-I think that everybody and we talk about this all the time, you need some detraining so that you can come back even stronger in the future.
+Are you sure your body’s recuperating?
+You’re probably just overstressing it more by doing this weight lifting activity and that’s the same thing coming into the holiday period.
+I think that everybody – and we talk about this all the time – you need some detraining so that you can come back even stronger in the future.
 Otherwise, you just have this very monotonous week, in week out throughout the entire year.
 And taking that step back is hugely important.

 Grant Holicky 13:11

 You know, I think the other part of that coin too, is what kind of stress are you dealing with outside of training, so you can load up and then relax when you go on a trip.
-But you’re probably loaded up at work to leading into that time off.
-So I think it’s the ebb and flow, you got to be careful of all those pieces of the puzzle.
+But you’re probably loaded up at work too leading into that time off, so I think it’s the ebb and flow, you got to be careful of all those pieces of the puzzle.
 Never forget that it’s not just training stress that causes the body to break down.

 Chris Case 13:37

-I want to dig into my vault of fast talk memories.
-Now, going all the way back to a episode that Trevor and I recorded with Brent Bookwalter, I
+I want to dig into my vault of Fast Talk memories, now, going all the way back to a episode that Trevor and I recorded with Brent Bookwalter.

 Grant Holicky 13:49

-really wanted you to go going all the way back to Episode 3737 37.
-Let’s
+I really wanted you to go “going all the way back to Episode 37” –

-see what number that was very close to my first episode.
-This was probably episode 65 Maybe.
-And we talked a lot about the balance of training, stress and all the travel that he as a pro was doing and all this sort of stuff.
-And one thing that always stuck with me and I’ve I’ve thought about it plenty before and after that time was the whole oh my god, I’m going on a trip, I gotta just destroy myself before that trip.
+No, 37, 37.
+Let’s see what number – that was very close to my first episode – this was probably episode 65, maybe.
+And we talked a lot about the balance of training stress and all the travel that he as a pro was doing and all this sort of stuff and one thing that always stuck with me – and I’ve thought about it plenty before and after that time – was the whole “oh my god, I’m going on a trip, I gotta just destroy myself before that trip”.
 The one thing you have to worry, maybe not one thing, but one of the things you have to worry about there is you beat yourself up super bad.
-And then you put yourself into a germ infested environment like an airport or a plane or whatever.
-And your risk of getting sick or something goes goes up because you’ve beat your body up and your immune systems, not what it should be.
+And then you put yourself into a germ infested environment like an airport or a plane or whatever and your risk of getting sick or something goes goes up because you’ve beat your body up and your immune system’s not what it should be.
 So just be wary of that fact as well.

 Trevor Connor 14:50